 The Company utilises the expertise of outsourced TPAs to handle claims management functions.
 All TPAs are vetted under strict guidelines and formally appointed by the Company.
 TPAs operate under strict delegated authority in line with the terms of formal Claims Management Agreements.
 TPAs will manage claim files in line with the Company's instructions and have defined limits for the payment of specific indemnities.
-Any claims or losses exceeding these agreed limits will be referred to the Insurance Manager for approval prior to authorisation and payment of the claim.
-The key functional holder is Mr. Sanjay Vara.
+Within the Company, the Claims Handling Function is assumed by Mr. James Portelli.
+Mr. Sanjay Vara, as Chairman of the Underwriting, Claims and IT Committee carries out the oversight role on the Claims Handling Function.